M-Media-Group/le-chat/usage.md

 #### Default listener
 A default listener is provided to send a notification when a new message is created.
 You can customize this listener by changing the `chat.new_message_listener` config value in your `config/chat.php` file.

-The default listener is `\Mmedia\LaravelChat\Listeners\SendMessageCreatedNotification::class`, which will send the "Default notification" (or whatever you configured) to the participants of the chatroom when a new message is created.
+The default listener is `\Mmedia\LeChat\Listeners\SendMessageCreatedNotification::class`, which will send the "Default notification" (or whatever you configured) to the participants of the chatroom when a new message is created.
 It will NOT send a notification to the sender of the message.

 #### Default notification
-The default notification is `\Mmedia\LaravelChat\Notifications\NewMessage::class`, which will send a notification to each of the participants of the chatroom when a new message is created, except the sender of the message.
+The default notification is `\Mmedia\LeChat\Notifications\NewMessage::class`, which will send a notification to each of the participants of the chatroom when a new message is created, except the sender of the message.

 If you have broadcasting enabled, the notification will also broadcast the event to the notifiable via its private channel.
 The chatroom name uses the Laravel Broadcasting convention, so if your chat participant is a user, it will be something like `App.Models.User.{user_id}`.